What is it?

-Students are expected to write a report on a business adivising the management of that company on what issues they currently have and how they can go about fixing it.
+Students are expected to write a report on a business advising the management of that company on what issues they currently have and how they can go about fixing it.

 National Secondary Schools Case Competition Finals – TBA

-Students will convert their report into a 10 minute Powerpoint presentation.
+Students will tackle a new case and prepare a 10-minute Powerpoint presentation.
 They will then present this presentation live over Zoom to judges, which will be followed by QnA.